You’ve worked hard to build up an email list of subscribers.

 Digital products are things like e-books, PDFs, courses, and templates.
 These are popular because they’re easy to produce and people can consume them immediately.
 The downside is that you have to deal with customer service, and some people prefer physical products.

-Having a product built is the first step of this process, so if you haven’t done this yet, think about what you could sell to your audience.
+Having a product built is the first step of this process, so if you haven’t done this yet, think about what you could sell to your audience (and check out this guide on building a no-code product if you need help getting started).

 What are their needs?
 What do you have unique knowledge in?
 Can you make something that creates value for them AND matches their budget?